harry-gibson/harry-gibson.github.io/_pages/dhs.md

 This study, <a href='https://www.nature.com/articles/s41586-019-1050-5' target='_blank'>published in Nature in 2019</a>, models the prevalence of "improved" housing (that is, housing made from durable materials, with clean water and sanitation and sufficient space) across Africa over time.

-The study was enabled by DHS data from 62 separate surveys across sub-saharan Africa.
+The study was enabled by DHS data I extracted from 62 separate surveys across sub-saharan Africa.
 Based on the relational database I had reconstructed, from each survey I extracted information on household construction, sanitation, and size, and collated this into a single coherent dataset for use in the geostatistical modelling.

 ---
 ### Treatment seeking rates in malaria endemic countries.